 - Mental Health Support – Children, Young People and Families

 - Additional support through our attendance officer, Mrs Mathwin

 Looked After Children with SEND

-We have a Designated Teacher for Children Looked After and SENDCO (Mr A Howe) who works to ensure all teachers in school understand the implications for those children who are looked after and have SEND.
+We have a Designated Teacher for Children Looked After and SENCO (Mr A Howe) who works to ensure all teachers in school understand the implications for those children who are looked after and have SEND.

 The designated CLA teacher reviews the child’s progress through the PEP (Personal Education Plan) process with the relevant Local Authority and carers.

 If the child also has a SEND Support Plan/EHCP this can be reviewed at the same time and should complement the targets on the PEP.

 At Oakley Cross we understand the importance of a smooth transition for all children, as well as those children who may require extra support.
 We recognise that transitions can be difficult for a child with SEND and we take steps to ensure that any transition is as smooth as possible.